eclipse-ecal/ecal/_sources/getting_started/recorder.rst.txt

       In this area are the three main buttons for controlling your recording:

-      * :guilabel:`Activate`: Clicking this button will cause the recorder to create subscribe to the eCAL topics it is supposed to record.
+      * |ecalicons_POWER_ON| :guilabel:`Activate`: Clicking this button will cause the recorder to create subscribe to the eCAL topics it is supposed to record.
         This will also cause the pre-buffer getting filled.

-      * :guilabel:`REC`: This button starts and stops the recording.
+      * |ecalicons_RECORD| :guilabel:`REC`: This button starts and stops the recording.
         If you haven't clicked *Activate*, this step is done automatically.
         So, unless you care about the pre-buffer function, you don't need to manually activate the recorder.

-      * :guilabel:`Save Pre-Buffer`: This button only becomes active, when you enabled Pre-buffering.
+      * |ecalicons_SAVE_TO_DISK| :guilabel:`Save Pre-Buffer`: This button only becomes active, when you enabled Pre-buffering.
         Clicking it will save the content of the current pre-buffer as a new measurement, without having to click REC and STOP immediately afterwards.

    #. **Measurement history**